became center director in 1988. With John Earman and Allen Janis

 served as an Interim Director for that term.

 In 2008, the Center began its Postdoctoral Fellowship Program.
-The program invites two Postdoctoral Fellows to visit for a two-term academic year, with the first full complement expected in the fall of 2009.
+The program invites two Postdoctoral Fellows to visit for a two-term academic year, with the first full complement coming in the fall of 2009.

 For more detailed accounting of the Center history from 2006 forward, click the links in the right column on the News page.